English

 3.1 Density Characteristics of MIM Parts

-Due to residual porosity, MIM components typically have densities ranging between 95% and 99% of theoretical values.
-This moderate porosity can influence component strength negatively, especially under cyclic stresses or impact loads, thus restricting MIM's suitability for high-demand scenarios like critical aerospace applications.
+Due to residual porosity, MIM components typically have densities ranging from 95% to 99% of their theoretical values.
+This moderate porosity can negatively influence component strength, especially under cyclic stresses or impact loads, thereby restricting MIM's suitability for high-demand scenarios such as critical aerospace applications.

 3.2 Density Characteristics of Forged Parts

 Forged components attain densities approaching nearly 100%, thanks to extensive compressive forces applied during processing.
-This near-complete density drastically reduces internal porosity, improving component strength and durability significantly.
+This near-complete density drastically reduces internal porosity, significantly improving component strength and durability.

 3.3 Direct Comparison of Density